 Exempt employees are exempt from the FLSA.
 The FLSA is a federal statute that protects workers across the US, including by guaranteeing workers overtime pay.
 If employees are non-exempt, then they are eligible for protection under the FLSA and must be paid overtime.

 The FLSA defines federal standards for minimum wages, overtime pay, recordkeeping and youth employment.
 If states provide higher standards, then an employee is covered by the state standard.
 The FLSA covers employees in the private sector and in federal, state and local governments.
 Unless an employee is exempt, an employer must pay overtime.
+For more information on the FLSA, see our article here.

 The FLSA mandates employers to pay non-exempt employees minimum wages for up to 40 hours in a work week and overtime wages for additional time worked.
 In 2019, the federal minimum wage is $7.25, and overtime pay is at least 1.5 times an employee’s wage.